zipacna/project-template/README.md

 * License: CC-BY 4.0 / MIT

 ## Goal
-This Folder serves as a Meta Level to organize Projects.
+This Folder serves as a Meta Level to organize a Project.

 ## Usage
 * The Repository of Code / Content goes into the ``repo`` folder.